By Nathan E. Malpass, Last updated: January 7, 2023

 I use an external hard disk drive in order to save most of my pictures, videos, and music.
-I store my documents in my external hard disk drive too.
-The problem right now is I’m connecting my external HDD on my MacBook Pro but it’s not showing up.
+I store my documents in my external hard drive too.
+The problem right now is I’m connecting my external Hard drive on my MacBook Pro but it’s not showing up.
 How do I fix this?

 ~External HDD User

-Most likely, nothing has happened to your files within the external HDD.
+Most likely, nothing has happened to your files within the external Hard drive.
 All of it will still be intact within the storage device.
 But, whatever the reason may be, you simply cannot access these data.

-Lucky for you, there are methods you can implement in order for your Mac device to recognize the external HDD and keep you back on your feet.
-Let’s get started onto why your HDD or flash drive isn’t showing up on your Mac device.
+Lucky for you, there are methods you can implement in order for your Mac device to recognize the external Hard Dick Drive and keep you back on your feet.
+Let’s get started on why your external hard drive or flash drive isn’t showing up on your Mac device.

-You can also opt to plug the external HDD to another Mac device.
+You can also opt to plug the external hard drive to another Mac device.
 If it works on other Mac devices, your USB ports on the previous Mac might be broken.
 There might be cases wherein your hard disk drive is formatted to work on Windows computers.

 Another thing you can do is to simply turn off your Mac device and turning it on again.
 Simple rebooting can do wonders on your Mac.
 You can also try to reboot USB drives.